isabella232/lke-plugin-csv-importer/README.md

 ## Set up the Plugin

 > Make sure to have write access to the folder of Linkurious Enterprise as well as a Linkurious admin account.

-// TODO modify the name of the released artifact

 1. Download the `csv-importer.lke` plugin available [here](https://github.com/Linkurious/lke-plugin-csv-importer/releases/tag/v1.0.0).
 2. Copy `csv-importer.lke` file to the following path `<linkurious>/data/plugins`